-Seed propagation is possible but it can take a long time for a seed to produce any decent plants (at least over a year, close to 2).
+Seed propagation is possible but it can take a long time for a seed to produce any decent plants (at least over a year).
 Also, beware of fake seeds.
 Only buy from reputable seed shops where reviews can be checked out.

 As with any plant, only propagate in the growing season.
 For Ebony mid Spring is the best time to undertake any beheading, pup separation or seed sowing.

 Ebony is susceptible to a few pests.
 Mealybugs can attack roots as well as the foliage and Aphids also tend to find their way into the centre of the rosette, especially in spring, autumn and around flowering time.
 If there are ants (who protect and ‘farm’ pests) on or around your plants it usually means you have either mealybugs, aphids or scale.

 Slugs, snails, grasshoppers and caterpillars have also been known to snack on the fleshy leaves.